-What Is Melatonin & What Is Melatonin Used For?
+What Is Melatonin and What Is it Used For?

 The chemical formula of melatonin: C13H16N2O2

 The hormone can be used as a sleep aid and in the treatment of some sleep disorders.
 It can be taken orally in liquid form as well as capsules or tablets in immediate- or prolonged-release form.
 It is also available in a form to be used sublingually, and as transdermal patches.
-Melatonin is sold over-the-counter in the U.S. and Canada.
+Melatonin is sold as an over-the-counter sleep aid in the U.S. and Canada.
 In other countries it may require a prescription or it may be unavailable.
+(2)

 In recent times, melatonin has become available as a drug and a dietary supplement to get better sleep.
-It appears to have some use against insomnia, jet lag, and circadian misalignment.
+It appears to have some use against insomnia, jet lag, and circadian rhythm disorders.
 Melatonin is a powerful antioxidant which can easily cross cell membranes including the blood-brain barrier.
 It has been studied for the treatment of cancer, immune disorders, cardiovascular diseases, depression, seasonal affective disorder, and sexual dysfunction; the results of most of these studies remain inconclusive.
-However, it has been shown to clearly ameliorate seasonal affective disorder and circadian misalignment, in studies by Alfred J. Lewy (OHSU) and other researchers.
+However, it has been shown to clearly ameliorate seasonal affective disorder and circadian misalignment, in studies by other researchers.

 The dosage of melatonin may range from 0.3 to 3.0 milligrams.

-Light therapy may advance the phase about one to two-and-a-half hours and an oral dose of 0.3 or 3 mg of melatonin, timed correctly a few hours before bedtime, can add about 30 minutes to the ~2 hour advance achieved with light therapy.
+Light therapy may advance the phase about one to two-and-a-half hours and an oral dose of 0.3 or 3 mg, timed correctly a few hours before bedtime, can add about 30 minutes to the ~2 hour advance achieved with light therapy.
 There is no difference in the average magnitude of phase shift induced by the two doses (0.3 or 3 mg).

 Insecticides Increase Risk Of Metabolic Disease By Mimicking Melatonin